 Expertise

-Cultural Anthropology, Anthropology of Media, Political Anthropology, Europe, Nationalism, Transnationalism
+Cultural Anthropology, Anthropology of Media, Digital Anthropology/Digital Methods, Political Anthropology, Far-right Politics, Nationalism, France, Europe

 Biography

 Damien Stankiewicz is Associate Professor in the Department of Anthropology.
-His research examines national identity and nationalism in Western Europe, principally France.
-As a visual anthropologist and anthropologist of media, his research focuses especially on the role that mass media play in (re)configurations of belonging and “culture,” as the nation-state and national identity are unmade and remade through multidirectional pressures of globalization, Europeanization, populism, and nativism.
-His first book, Europe Un-Imagined (University of Toronto Press, 2017) examines how staff at ARTE—a self-consciously transnational television channel located on the French-German border—go about crafting media intended to promulgate a trans-border European culture.
-His second project focuses on the uses of media, and especially digital media, among partisans of the French far-right.
+His research examines national identity and nationalism in Europe, principally France.
+His research focuses especially on the role that screen and digital media play in (re)configurations of borders and belonging as the nation-state and national identity are unmade and remade through multidirectional pressures of globalization, Europeanization, populism, and nativism.
+His first book, Europe Un-Imagined (University of Toronto Press, 2017) examines how staff at ARTE—a self-consciously transnational television channel located on the French-German border—went about crafting media intended to cultivate a trans-border European identity.
+His second project focuses on the French far-right and on the differences and intersections between face-to-face politics and digital politics.
+He is also working on a book about the advantages of an anthropological approach to aging and dying.
 Stankiewicz received his BA from the University of Chicago (2003), and his Certificate in Culture and Media (2006) and PhD (2011) from New York University.

 Website